Name binding: Binding time

 List is an interface, so list must refer to a subtype of it. list may reference a LinkedList, an ArrayList, or some other subtype of List.
 The method referenced by add is not known until runtime.
-In C, such an instance of dynamic binding may be a call to a function pointed to by a variable or expression of a function pointer type whose value is unknown until it is evaluated at run-time.
+In C, which does not have dynamic binding, a similar goal may be achieved by a call to a function pointed to by a variable or expression of a function pointer type, whose value is unknown until it is evaluated at run-time.

 Rebinding and mutation

-Rebinding should not be confused with mutation.
+Rebinding should not be confused with mutation or assignment.